Use, possession or sale of cocaine in Colorado

 The unlawful use of cocaine is a Colorado level 2 drug misdemeanor.

-There is no jail time for unlawfully using cocaine in Colorado.
-The sole penalty is a potential fine of $50-$750.
+Before March 1, 2020, the penalty is a potential fine of $50-$750 and up to 12 months in jail.
 Alternatively, if it is your first drug offense, you may be eligible for drug treatment and dismissal of your misdemeanor drug charges upon successful completion.

 However, if you possess the cocaine you use (as opposed to being given it by someone else), you risk being charged with unlawful possession, a more serious crime.